My Campaign Strategy was

 It is most illustrative to present these results using a screen capture from my model.
 Please compare these predicted results with the actual results.
 The Score% is the predicted percentage of votes for the Republican candidate.

-It should be noted that other factors are involved, like name recognition, but these seem to be within a one or two percentage range from the party ratios.
+It should be noted that other factors are involved, like name recognition, but these seem to be within a one or two percentage range from the party ratios (as defined above).

 Party leaders strongly encourage candidates to work their tails off knocking doors to convince people within and outside of their party to vote for them.
 This is independent of efforts to get out the vote.
 If I am right, the most-cost effective strategy for future candidates in a district where their party affiliation is in the minority is probably not to spend time or money trying to convince people to vote for them.
 Instead, I think the most-effective approach to winning elections is to spend time and money year-round convincing people to join your party and then get these people out to vote during elections.